Make contracts for maintenance and repair FAQs

 How to get out of a contract:

 "Non-possession" Mechanic's Liens are a bit different.
-If you performed repairs on a customer's property but do not have possession of the property, you can apply a 'non-possession" type lien.
+If you perform repairs on a customer's property but do not have possession of the property, you can apply a 'non-possession" type lien.
 In this case, you most often have to file with the local courts to enforce a Mechanic's Lien against the property.
-If the client doesn't pay you may be allowed to reclaim the improved property.
+If the client doesn't pay, you may be allowed to reclaim the improved property.
 For example, if you put in new kitchen cabinets and are not paid, you may be able to take the new cabinets out of the kitchen to help recoup your costs.